SlaxWeb/Framework/README.md

 # Framework
 Install:
 ```
-composer create-project -s dev slaxweb/framework
+composer create-project -s slaxweb/framework
 ```

-It has only a router and a view library.
-Everything else is up to you.
+This is a "project" out of boredom.
+Nothing serious.
+I do NOT suggest using it in production.
+Feel free to play around with it though!

+Maybe...just *MAYBE*, some day, I will turn it into something more usable. ;)